PeterDrake/cs369/lessons/13_logistic_regression.md

     * Two large and similar, two small and similar
 * Both logistic and softmax are differentiable, which is crucial for gradient descent
   * Contrast threshold function and regular max function

-* If time, work on polynomial regression assignment

-* Post-its on door

-# For Next Time
-Read Géron, chapter 3
-First third of social context book due tomorrow
-You can now start on polynomial regression assignment